aspose-cells/Aspose.Cells-API-References/english/javascript-cpp/pivotfield/_index.md

 ### isIncludeNewItemsInFilter {#isIncludeNewItemsInFilter--}

-Indicates whether including new items to the field in manual filter.
+Indicates whether to include new items to the field in manual filter.
 The default value is false.

 ```javascript
 isIncludeNewItemsInFilter : boolean;